Race Horse Abandonment & Abuse

 The horse racing industry promotes an untrue image of what happens to retired race horses.
 They like people to think that horses live a happy retirement as pets, stud horses or well looked after at riding schools.

-In reality, most retired racing horses, and racehorses that do not make the grade, are put through the agony and terror of being slaughtered forthe foreign horse meat industry or for pet food, and never seen or heard of again.
+In reality, the vast majority of retired racing horses, or racehorses that do not make the grade, are put through the agony and terror of being slaughtered for the foreign horse meat industry or for pet food.
 During the slaughter process, these sensitive animals often thrash around trying to avoid the bolt gun and blades, resulting in them regularly going through horrific agony process alive and conscious.

 Tens of thousands of ex race horses in the US alone are sent to slaughter houses every year.

-Other retired, injured or ungraded race horses are often inhumanely killed in other ways, abused, abandoned, or neglected until they die.
+Other retired, injured or ungraded race horses are often inhumanely killed in other ways because they are no longer wanted.
+Many are abused, abandoned, or neglected until they die.

 This happens all over the world.
-In a study conducted found that in any country that there is a thoroughbred horse industry, race horse abuse was present.
+In a study conducted it was found that in any country that there is a thoroughbred horse industry, race horse abuse was present.